Gaziz666/Gaziz666/README.md

 -   🔭 I finished a front-end course from [RSSchool](https://rs.school/)
 -  1. front-end/js 2020Q3 finished on Top 120 of 2000
 -  2. React 2021Q1 finished on Top 100 of 600
--   🤔 I’m looking job like front end developer
+-   🤔 I’m looking for job as a front end developer

 ### Hard Skils: